Viper vs KilljoyMatchups

 The Controller (Viper) vs Sentinel (Killjoy) dynamic creates asymmetric encounters where each agent brings fundamentally different tools to engagements.
 Viper's Controller abilities serve different purposes than Killjoy's Sentinel kit, meaning direct fights often feature non-equivalent utility exchanges.

 Understanding how Controller abilities interact with Sentinel counterplay is essential for maximizing your agent's potential.
 Viper's Controller toolkit may excel at certain aspects while Killjoy's Sentinel kit counters others.
-The Killjoy advantage suggests their role's capabilities translate better to winning these cross-role encounters on average.
+The Viper advantage suggests their role's capabilities translate better to winning these cross-role encounters on average.

-Viper has favorable matchups against 16 agents and unfavorable matchups against 10 agents in Valorant.
-Viper's strongest matchup is against Veto with a 100.0% win rate.
-The most challenging matchup is Vyse at 16.7% win rate.
+Viper has favorable matchups against 15 agents and unfavorable matchups against 12 agents in Valorant.
+Viper's strongest matchup is against KAY/O with a 71.4% win rate.
+The most challenging matchup is Iso at 27.3% win rate.
 Use the table below to find specific matchup details and performance metrics.

 Opponent | Win Rate | Matches | KDA | DMG/Rnd | HS % | Atk WR | Def WR |